sarahforzley/universal-docs/automation/scripts/README.md

 )
 ```

-The result is a set of input options that are based on the types of parameters.
+The result is a set of input options based on the types of parameters.

 ![](<../../.gitbook/assets/image (420).png>)